TomatenKuchenDEV/docs/docs/reactionroles.md

 ## Create {#create}

-To create a reactionrole, click on the button "Create reactionrole".
+To create a reactionrole, click on the button "Create reaction, button or select roles".

 You can then select the channel and whether your new role should be added to an existing message from the bot or whether the bot should send a new one.